about the artists

 Peter Born

-Peter Born works as a director, composer, and designer of performance and installation, often in collaboration with Okwui Okpokwasili.
-Their most recent collaboration is Poor People’s TV Room (SOLO) at the New Museum.
-Other collaborations with Okpokwasili include Sitting on a Man’s Head (2019), Adaku’s Revolt (2019), At the Anterior Edge (2018), Poor People’s TV Room (2017), when I return, who will receive me (2016), Bronx Gothic (The Oval) (2014), Bronx Gothic (2013) and pent up: a revenge dance (2009), as well as an album, day pulls down the sky (2019).
-Their work has also appeared in the Berlin Biennale and at the Tate.
-He collaborated with David Thomson as a director, designer, and writer on The Venus Knot (2017) and he his own mythical beast (2018), and as a set designer for Nora Chipaumire’s rite/riot (2014) and El Capitan Kinglady (2016).
-Four of Born’s collaborations have garnered New York Dance Performance Bessie Awards.
-His work as an art director and prop stylist has been featured in video and photo projects with Vogue, Estee Lauder, Barney’s CO-OP, Bloomingdale’s, Old Navy, 25Magazine, The Wall Street Journal, and No Strings Puppet Productions.
-He is a former New York public high school teacher, itinerant floral designer, corporate actor-facilitator, video maker, and furniture designer.
+Peter Born works as a director, composer and designer of performance and installation, often in collaboration with Okwui Okpokwasili, with whom he has created the installation repose without rest without end in Trondheim (2021), Swallow the Moon at Jacob’s Pillow (2021), on the way, undone at the High Line (2021), Poor People’s TV Room (SOLO) installation at the New Museum and the Hammer Museum (2021), Sitting on a Man’s Head (2019) at Danspace Project, Adaku’s Revolt (2019) at Abrons Arts Center, At the Anterior Edge (2018) with the Barnard Dance Department, Poor People’s TV Room (2017), when I return, who will receive me (2016), Bronx Gothic (The Oval) (2014), Bronx Gothic (2013) and pent-up: a revenge dance (2009), as well as an album they produced together “day pulls down the sky” (2019).
+Their work has also appeared in the Berlin Biennale and at the Tate Museum, London.
+He has collaborated with David Thomson as a director, designer and writer on The Venus Knot (2017) and he his own mythical beast (2018), and as a set designer for Nora Chipaumire’s rite/riot (2014) and El Capitan Kinglady (2016).
+His work Poor People’s TV Room (SOLO), created in collaboration with Okwui Okpokwasili, is in the collections of the Hammer Museum and the Whitney Museum.
+Four of Peter’s collaborations have garnered New York Dance Performance “Bessie” Awards.
+His work as an art director and prop stylist has been featured in video and photo projects with Vogue, Estee Lauder, Barney’s Co-op, Bloomingdales, Old Navy, “25” magazine, The Wall Street Journal and No Strings Puppet Productions.
+He is a former New York public high school teacher, itinerant floral designer, corporate actor-facilitator, video maker and furniture designer.

 cast & creative team